Air Conditioning and Refrigeration Courses

 Mechanical System Design

 Capstone course for students in the BHV program.
 Students select a HVAC/R related subject of personal interest and design a practical mechanical system.
 Design activities include research, analysis, equipment specification and project planning.
 Projects are presented in both written and oral formats.
-The course includes lectures on various current topics related to HVAC/R. 3 Credits (3 Lecture - 0 Lab) Prerequisite(s): BHV320 and BHV325 and BHV365 and BHV400.
+The course includes lectures on various current topics related to HVAC/R. 3 Credits (3 Lecture) Prerequisite(s): BHV320 and BHV325 and BHV365 and BHV400.
 Corequisite(s): BHV432.
+Spring Only.